-Lastly, it is important to understand how your fixed-income investments react to higher rates.
-For the past decade, the Federal Reserve kept interest rates very low to promote economic recovery.
+Lastly, it is important to understand how your fixed-income investments react to higher interest rates.
+Until recently, the Federal Reserve kept rates very low to promote economic recovery.
 This is where the time-to-maturity matters.
-The longer the bond matures, the more sensitive its price reaction will be against interest rate hikes.
+The longer the bond matures, the more sensitive its price reaction will be against rate hikes.

-One red flag is the consistent underperformance relative to its benchmark.
-Given a choice, I’d personally invest only in mutual funds that have a long positive track-record.
-Sadly, they seem to be hard, if not impossible to find, in employer-sponsored retirement plans.
+One red flag is the consistent underperformance.
+I’d personally invest only in funds that have a long positive track-record.
+Sadly, they seem to be harder and harder to find, in employer-sponsored retirement plans.

-I’d pick a fund with higher Morningstar ratings (3 stars or more).
+I’d pick a fund with higher Morningstar ratings (4 stars or more).
 The company provides data on thousands of investment offerings, including mutual funds.
-It has emerged as the trusted source of investment research.
+It has emerged as a trusted source of investment research.

 You need to pay attention to your fund’s expense ratio as it can easily eat up your return.
-Actively managed funds have substantially higher expense ratios than index funds for obvious reasons– they need to pay a fund manager and other expenses related to actively managing the fund.
-Sadly, most actively managed funds don’t beat their respective benchmark indices.
+Actively managed funds have substantially higher expense ratios than index funds— they need to pay a fund manager and other expenses related to actively managing the fund.

-I’d personally avoid any actively managed fund that charges more than 1.2% unless the fund has an exceptional track record.
-Note that international funds generally do have higher expense ratios so it doesn’t make sense to compare their expense ratios to domestic funds.
+If you can’t stick to index funds, I’d avoid any actively managed fund that charges more than 0.5%.
+Unless of course, the fund has a really exceptional track record.
+Note that international funds generally do have higher expense ratios.

 Your portfolio’s ‘X-ray’ report is an important tool.
 Using the numbers and information that you gathered, you can adjust your portfolio to better reflect your risk tolerance and time horizons for various goals.

-As for me, here’s how I’ve rebalanced my portfolio for 2017.
+Here’s how I’ve rebalanced my portfolio in 2018.
 With rising interest rates and record-high equity prices, I decided to increase my cash position while making sure that it is still completely aligned with my current goals.

-Just as X-rays can be harmful to you when done too frequently, rebalancing your portfolio too frequently can do more harm than good.
+Just as X-rays can be harmful when done too frequently, rebalancing your portfolio too often can do more harm than good.

-You don’t need to follow the day-to-day changes in your portfolio either— for most of us, that would be stressful and could potentially just lead to reactive, bad investment decisions driven solely by emotions.
+You don’t need to follow the day-to-day changes in your portfolio either.
+For most of us, that would be stressful and could lead to reactive, bad investment decisions driven solely by emotions.

-In my case, I rebalance my portfolio once in every six months.
-About the same frequency, as my visits to the dentist.
+In my case, I rebalance my portfolio once every six months— the same frequency as my visits to the dentist.